bedrocksystems/BRiCk/doc/sphinx/evaluation.rst

 Expressions
 ==============

-In |project| we break expression evaluation into four weakest pre-condition assertions representing the different `value categories <http://eel.is/c++draft/expr.prop#basic.lval-1>`_ of a C++ expression: temporaries, l-values, x-values, and pr-values.
+In |project| we break expression evaluation down into four weakest pre-condition assertions representing the different `value categories <http://eel.is/c++draft/expr.prop#basic.lval-1>`_ of a C++ expression.

 Modeling Temporaries
 ---------------------

-In the course of evaluating C++ programs, the language can construct objects that are later destroyed.
-This occurs for `automatic storage duration <https://eel.is/c++draft/basic.stc.auto#1>`_ variables (i.e. stack allocated variables and temporaries).
+In the course of evaluating C++ programs, the language can construct objects that are later destroyed, this occurs for `automatic storage duration <https://eel.is/c++draft/basic.stc.auto#1>`_ variables (i.e. stack allocated variables and temporaries).
 C++ semantics guarantees that the lifetime of temporaries is well-bracketed, meaning that objects will be destroyed in the reverse order that they were constructed.
 In |project| we capture the stack of objects to be destroyed using the type |link:bedrock.lang.cpp.logic.wp#FreeTemps.t|.